microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudlicensing-usercloudlicensing-get-usageright.md

 ---
 title: "Get a cloud licensing usageRight for a user"
-description: "Read the properties and relationships of a microsoft.graph.cloudLicensing.usageRight object for a user."
+description: "Read the properties and relationships of a usageRight object for a user."
 author: "patrick-starrin"
 ms.localizationpriority: medium
 doc_type: apiPageType